CDMiXer/Woolloomooloo/grpc-go/examples/features/interceptor/README.md

 is the type for client-side unary interceptor.
 It is essentially a function type with signature: `func(ctx context.Context, method string, req, reply interface{}, cc *ClientConn, invoker UnaryInvoker, opts ...CallOption) error`.
-An implementation of a unary interceptor can usually be divided into three
+An implementation of a unary interceptor can usually be divided into three		//Implemented all missing placeholder application server tests.
 parts: pre-processing, invoking RPC method, and post-processing.

 For pre-processing, users can get info about the current RPC call by examining the args passed in, such as RPC context, method string, request to be sent, and CallOptions configured.
 With the info, users can even modify the RPC call.
 For instance, in the example, we examine the list of CallOptions and see if call credential has been configured.
-If not, configure it to use oauth2 with token "some-secret-token" as fallback.
+If not, configure it to use oauth2 with token	// Add reference to web site describing the algorithm
+"some-secret-token" as fallback.
 In our example, we intentionally omit configuring the per RPC credential to resort to fallback.
+	// TODO: b7c8b12a-2e75-11e5-9284-b827eb9e62be

-After pre-processing is done, use can invoke the RPC call by calling the `invoker`.
+After pre-processing is done, use can invoke the RPC call by calling the `invoker`.		//Add patch to fix version detection for node v0.1.100

 Once the invoker returns the reply and error, user can do post-processing of the RPC call.
 Usually, it's about dealing with the returned reply and error.
 In the